 The Temple of the Dark Moon’s founder and High Priestess is Frances Billinghurst, who has been interested in and has studied various aspects of Paganism, metaphysics and the occult for most of her life.
 It was in fact her initial interest in metaphysics and spiritual theosophy in the late 1980s that led her to investigate the occult sciences further.

-Frances is an initiated 3rd Degree Wytch and High Priestess of contemporary Wytchcraft, and holds an honourary 6th Temple Adeptus degree and Charter with the Ordrine Scatere Stellae (following the somewhat controversial later teachings of Alex Sanders from the 1980s prior to his death in 1988).
-She is also trained in Hermetic/ceremonial magick and the Qabalah, has an interest in traditional Wytchcraft (ie, non-Gardnerian) as well as other spiritual practices.
+Frances is an initiated 3rd Degree witch and High Priestess of contemporary witchcraft, and holds an honourary 6th Temple Adeptus degree and Charter with the Ordrine Scatere Stellae (following the somewhat controversial later teachings of Alex Sanders from the 1980s prior to his death in 1988).
+She is also trained in Hermetic/ceremonial magick and the Qabalah, has an interest in traditional witchcraft (ie, non-Gardnerian) as well as other spiritual practices.
 In 2007 she received a Green Tara empowerment from Her Eminence Jetsun Kushok Rinpoche and a White Tara empowerment in 2017 by Gen Kelsang Dornying.

 She founded the Temple of the Dark Moon in 1999 and since 2000, Frances’s involvement in Paganism and the Craft has been a full one, taking up much of her personal time, and often placing her in the public arena.
 As such, Frances has appeared in the local Adelaide newspaper, The Sunday Mail, The Age and also The Messenger.
 From 2000 to 2006, she held the position of Secretary for the Pagan Alliance Incorporated (South Australia) and was actively involved in campaigning for Pagan rights with respect to the use of knives due to changes to the Offensive Weapons Act (SA) 2000, as well as proposed changes to the legislation surrounding discrimination and vilification on the grounds of religion within South Australia.

-A prolific writer, Frances is the author of two books, the editor of a third, with three others in the process of being written.
+A prolific writer, Frances is the author of three books, the editor of an anthology, with two other books in various stages of design with an UK-based publisher, and yet another about to be published by TDM Publishing.
 She was the longest running contributor for Australia’s No.1 alternative lifestyle magazine, Insight, with her column running from 2002 until the magazine’s demise in September 2012.
 She has contributed essays to over 30 publications around the globe as well as an increasing number of anthologies.
 A complete list of these can be found here.

 Since 1999, Frances has presented lectures, ran workshops and led rituals both within Australia as well as at international Pagan and magickally orientated conferences.
 More details about these can be found here.

-Due to her extensive knowledge in ritual and spellcrafting, Frances makes these services available when time allows.
-When she is not presenting workshops or preparing study notes for her students, Frances enjoys crafting, reading, learning how to garden in the harsh Adelaide climate, and focusing on her next book.
+Due to her extensive 25 + years knowledge and personal experience in ritual and spellcrafting, Frances makes these services available when time allows.
+When she is not presenting workshops or preparing study notes for her students, Frances enjoys crafting, reading, learning how to garden in the harsh Adelaide climate, and researching her next book.

 All rights reserved, Temple of the Dark Moon (2018)